-For this reason, French-horn player Sarah Willis ventures to the Max Planck Institute in Göttingen, where scientist use state-of-the-art MRI and motion capture methods to investigate the phenomenon furtherly.
+For this reason, French-horn player Sarah Willis ventures to the Max Planck Institute in Göttingen, where scientists use state-of-the-art MRI and motion capture methods to investigate the phenomenon furtherly.

-Willis then ventures into the MRI laboratory to get a more detailed picture on the phenomenon.
-Unlike X-Ray machines, MRI detect soft tissue, which is great for the horn players, as they use those quite a lot: fun fact, the tongue is the fastest muscle in the human body, as the tip moves up to 35 cm per second.
+Willis then ventures into the MRI laboratory to get a more detailed picture of the phenomenon.
+Unlike X-ray machines, MRI detects soft tissue, which is great for the horn players, as they use those quite a lot: fun fact, the tongue is the fastest muscle in the human body, as the tip moves up to 35 cm per second.